Camelot Education’s Rubino Academy Offers Students College Courses

 In order to determine which courses to make available to Rubino students, Krzeczkowski collaborated with the college to select relevant and motivational subjects.
 One course, called Social Problems, examines the ills that affect students’ communities.
 Another taught this year was Introduction to Sociology.
 Krzeczkowski, who has a master’s degree in social work, is looking at adding a third and fourth course in the coming school year.

 Camelot’s Rubino Academy is an open enrollment school-of-choice that serves roughly 15 school districts in the Mercer County, NJ area.
-The academy serves students who have fallen behind in their studies or are at-risk of dropping out of school.
+The academy serves students who have fallen behind in their studies or are vulnerable of dropping out of school.
 Most students arrive with significantly fewer credits than they should have for their age.
 The academy provides academic and therapeutic supports to help students get back on track for graduation, earn their high school diploma, and prioritizes post-secondary exposure and planning.

 “Many of the students who come to us don’t have an expectation of going to college after high school,” noted Executive Director Jake Garrity.
 “By offering these courses, we are opening up the prospect that college or other post-secondary options may be achievable for them.
 We’re creating not just motivation, but confidence, that ‘maybe I can do this.’
 We have some students who have not experienced a lot of success, and they have a fear of failing, but Mr. Krzeczkowski does a great job of getting our kids to see what it’s like on the other side – within college – and that yes, they can handle it.”